KaileyLiou/Jekyll-Theme/README.md

 # To-Do List Website

-I learned Ruby for the first time and made this simple website to keep track of notes/reminders.
+This is a simple Jekyll-themed website I made to keep track of notes/reminders.
+I learned Ruby for the first time.